-- Double-Take source or target server which could be a physical server, virtual machine, or a cluster node - Double-Take source or target server which is a Windows cluster - SVMware server which could be a vCenter server or an ESX or ESXi host. - Double-Take controller appliance - 🗟 Double-Take replication appliance - Double-Take Reporting Service server - Offline server which means the console cannot communicate with this machine. - Server error which means the console can communicate with the machine, but it cannot communicate with Double-Take on it.
+- Double-Take source or target server which could be a physical server, virtual machine, or a cluster node - Double-Take source or target server which is a Windows cluster - to vCenter server - SSX server - Double-Take Reporting Service server - offline server which means the console cannot communicate with this machine. - Any server icon with a red circle with white X overlay is an error which means the console can communicate with the machine, but it cannot communicate with Double-Take on it.